 - Creation of special needs trusts to care for individuals who need special support

 - Spendthrift trusts limit how and under what circumstances beneficiaries may access trust funds

 There are numerous options for managing your personal, family, business, charitable planning, and other interests after you pass away or if you become incapacitated.
 It begins with selecting a law firm dedicated to helping you achieve your goals.

 When you retain the estate planning firm of SederLaw, we get to work laying out precisely what your objectives are.
-This is typically an in-depth conversation that touches on your property, assets, debts, tax liabilities, future plans, and much more.
+This is typically an in-depth conversation that touches on your property, assets, debts, tax liabilities, plans, and much more.
 Then, we lay out several options for you to consider and explain the legal implications of each one.
 Finally, when you have decided which instruments will best serve you and your family, we get to work carefully drafting and executing them.

 Contact Our Estate Planning Attorney

 SederLaw’s estate planning attorneys understand how best to protect what matters most to our clients.
-We know you’re concerned about providing for your family in your absence, and our aim is to help you have peace of mind by crafting a customized estate plan for you.
+We know you’re concerned about providing for your family in your absence, and we aim to help you have peace of mind by crafting a customized estate plan for you.
 Contact us today to find out more.